 The Company's trade receivables are derived from sales to customers located primarily in the United States, Israel, Europe and Japan.
-The Company performs ongoing credit evaluations of its customers and has not experienced any material from any one customer since 2013.
 An allowance for doubtful accounts is determined with respect to those amounts that the Company has determined to be doubtful of collection.
-The expense related to doubtful accounts for the years ended December 31, 2015, 2016 and 2017 was \$346, \$437 and \$1,164, respectively.
+The expense related to doubtful accounts for the years ended December 31, 2016, 2017 and 2018 was \$437, \$1,164 and \$1,070, respectively.

 From time to time the Company enters into foreign exchange forward contracts and option contracts intended to protect against the changes in value of forecasted non-dollar currency cash flows related to salary and related expenses.
-These derivative instruments are designed to offset the Company's non-dollar currency exposure (see "Derivative instruments" below).
+These derivative instruments are designed to offset the Company's non-dollar currency exposure.